Frequently Asked Question

 The InterNACHI standards of practice are adhered to for our inspections.
 They can be found here:

 The inspection is a non-invasive, visual examination of the accessible areas of the home.
 As a brief overview: The roof and components, the exterior of the home and grounds are inspected along with the driveway and any walkways.
 A representative number of interior doors, windows, and electrical plugs will be checked.
 All plumbing fixtures will be operated using normal procedures, and all exterior doors will be checked.
 Heating and cooling will be checked through normal operating procedures using the thermostat.
 Should outside temperature exceed manufacturers recommendations for testing, the a/c may not be checked.
 The electrical panel will be checked, and all gfci and afci breakers and plugs tested.
-Appliances are turned on to verify they can operate.
 The attic space will be checked, and foundation walls where accessible.
 Decks and patios are checked, and crawlspaces, should they be accessible.